 Frontotemporal Dementia (FTD)

 Frontotemporal dementia (FTD) is a rare, rapidly progressing neurodegenerative disease that is the most common form of dementia for people under the age of 60.
 Patients with FTD frequently develop symptoms such as behavioral changes, lapses in judgment, and diminished language skills when they are in their 40’s and 50’s with the disease running its course in 7-10 years.
-There are currently no FDA-approved treatment options available for any form of frontotemporal dementia.
+There are currently no FDA-approved treatment options available for any form of FTD.

 Our efforts to advance the treatment of frontotemporal dementia